8area8/findyoursea/README.md

 ```sh
 docker exec findyoursea-backend-1 python manage.py migrate
 ```

-> **NOTE :** If you want to dev the project, you should install the python venv locally and the npm venv locally.
-There are other alternatives, less interesting in my opinion

 Launch bash on a container (used to migrate, run tests, etc.) :